My First Half-Marathon As A Mother!

 What A Journey It Has Been

 I always said having kids will not change this new healthy habit.
 For the most part I didn’t change it.
 I was very active through my first pregnancy but had some pelvic floor issues with the second pregnancy that had me on a forced break.
 Getting back to running was so important to me because I knew the benefits it had on my mental health.
 After undertaking the Spartan Race in the spring I decided it was finally time to get back to that middle distance running that provided me with that natural high.
 I came across the Sportscheck Run and said to myself…hell YEAH!!
-I’m doing this.
+I’m doing it

 Training For The Half-Marathon